Canis Minor is a small constellation in the northern sky. Its name means “the smaller dog” or “lesser dog” in Latin.

 γ Canis Minoris (Gamma Canis Minoris)

 Gamma CMi is a double star, a spectroscopic binary, approximately 398 light years from Earth.
-It has an apparent visual magnitude of 4.33.
+It has an apparent magnitude of 4.33.
 The main star in the system is an orange K-type giant and the unresolved companion has an orbital period of 389 days.

 G Canis Minoris